meltingscales/pyminecraftserver/README.md

 You could just use this to construct the server and then just copy `/persistent/server/` elsewhere.

+## In english

+This is a collection of some scripts that set up a modded minecraft server for you.

 ## Running

 [Install Vagrant](https://www.vagrantup.com/), install